beselam/wecom/README.md

  ## Discription
  -------------------------------------------------------
 .
-This app is a usefull light-weight android running app.
+This app is a usefull light-weight android exercise tracking app.
 - The app has a special feature of instant prizing.
 - The app uses both Room and Firebase Firestore for an offline and online data access
 - The app is build using MVVM architecture
 - The app uses coroutines for background tasks
-- The app uses Dager_Hilt for dependency Injection
+- The app uses Hilt for dependency Injection
+- the app use foregroind service
 - The app uses location sensor
 - The app is written in Kotlin
 ---